New Home Closings and Prices in Reno Increase According to Newest Figures

 Of 586 total closings, 66 were of new homes.
 This is an increase on a percentage basis, as new home closings were 10.1% of total closings a year ago.
 Following a year-over-year increase in December, closings of new and existing homes slid year-over-year in January.

 Pricing and Mortgage Trends

-The average mortgage size on new homes moved north year-over-year along with new home prices.
-In February 2013, average mortgage size rose 17.1% from a year earlier to $254,932.
-In January 2013, average mortgage size slid 21.0% from a year earlier.
-The overall percentage of sale price that was being financed slipped 8.9 percentage points year-over-year to 82.3% in February 2013.
+The average mortgage size on newly sold homes saw a surge year-over-year along with new home prices.
+In January 2014, average mortgage size gained 17.4% from a year earlier to $276,477.
+Average mortgage size rose 14.6% in December 2013 from a year earlier.